-WHISTLEBLOWING POLICY
+2.15 WHISTLEBLOWING POLICY

-RCMA's Standards of Conduct require the board of directors and all RCMA employees and volunteers to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
+RCMA's Standards of Conduct require the Board of Directors and all RCMA employees and volunteers to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 As employees and representatives of RCMA, everyone must practice honesty and integrity in fulfilling their responsibilities and comply with all applicable laws, regulations, as well as internal policies, and procedures.
 Board of Directors members and all RCMA employees and volunteers are responsible for complying with all published Standards of Conduct and reporting violations or suspected violations without fear of suffering harassment, retaliation, or adverse employment consequences.
-An employee who retaliates against someone who has reported a violation in good faith is subject to discipline up to and including termination of employment.
+An employee who retaliates against someone who has reported a violation in good faith or participated in an investigation is subject to discipline up to and including termination of employment.